Announcing our conversational customer experience platform.

 The Apple retail stores are stunning spaces, spectacles of modern design.
 All the Apple hardware is displayed on spartan wooden tables.
 This helps focus the mind purely on the products, which are beautiful designs in their own right.

-Product packaging - Product packaging is simple but sleek.
+C) Caring about product packaging - Product packaging is simple but sleek.
 Many manufacturers don’t give packaging much thought, other than making sure it protects the product sufficiently.
 Apple’s packaging is a thing of beauty.

 Organizations are often faced with the challenge of trying to provide customers an engaging online experience that goes far beyond a website.